MikeStotts/coffee-shop2/README.md

 Sever can be accessed at localhost:8000

+### Use Web Server
 To deploy to an actual web server (i.e. Apache) URL re-writing must be supported.
 The projects "public" directory contains and .htaccess file the can be used to do the re-writing.

+The application is actually served from the projects "public" directory.
+Therefore the "public" directory must be accessible by the server: